For Principals, Directors, and Superintendents

 Suspensions and Referrals

 High discipline numbers don't just disrupt classrooms.
 They signal a culture problem to parents, district leadership, and the community.
-And they keep climbing when the behavior happening at home goes unaddressed.
+Those number keep climbing when the behavior happening at home goes unaddressed.

 Teacher Turnover

+Replacing a single teacher costs a district nearly $25,000 once you factor in separation, recruiting, hiring, and training.
 Your best teachers leave when the environment wears them down.
-Difficult behavior, disengaged families, and low morale push great educators out the door and make recruitment harder every year.
+Difficult behavior and disengaged families push great educators out the door.

 Declining Enrollment